tuvus/iowa-systems/README.md

 Awareness:

-Animals search their area using their eyes to see predators and prey.
+Animals search their area using their eyes and smell to see predators and prey.
 Bunnies have two eyes on either side and have a lower sight range while foxes only have one eye but have a higher sight range.
+Smell is centered around the animal and goes in every direction.
+Bunnies have a better sense of smell then foxes.

 Note: Hearing is not implamented yet although there are some inactive scripts in the build.
 ---